meta103/Gravity-Runner/README.md

 ## Description
 The purpose of the game is to reach the highest score possible while avoiding obstacles.
-Player's movements are limited to switching it's gravitational point but it cannot be changed again until the player's location is on the roof or the floor depending on the current gravity.
+Player's movements are limited to switching it's gravitational point but it cannot be changed again until the player's location is on the roof/floor depending on the current gravity.

 ## MVP (DOM - CANVAS)